skrey/yellow-extensions/webinterface/README.md

 How to add a user account?
 -------------------------
-The fist option is to create a user account [online](https://developers.datenstrom.se/tests/new-user).
+The fist option is to create a user account in a web browser.
 The second option is to add it at the [command line](https://github.com/datenstrom/yellow-plugins/tree/master/commandline).
 Open a terminal window.
 Go to your Yellow installation, where the `yellow.php` is.
 Type `php yellow.php user` followed by email and password.
 You can add  optional name, language, status and home page.
-Users can not change pages outside their home page.
-[Learn more](http://developers.datenstrom.se/help/how-to-add-a-user-account).

 How to edit a website?
 ----------------------